markcassar/Final-Project-SQL/README.md

 ### (your step 2)

 ## Results
-(fill in what you found about the data.)
+(fill in what you discovered this data could tell you and how you used the data to answer those questions)

 ## Challenges
 (discuss challenges you faced in the project)